-Research and development expense increased 92% for the three month period ended June 30, 2008 compared to the same period ended June 30, 2007.
+Research and development expense increased 84% for the three month period ended September 30, 2008 compared to the same period ended September 30, 2007.
 These cost increases were principally attributable to:

-- product development greater use was made of design consultants in 2008 than in 2007. - clinical studies costs in 2008 the number of study sites was increased over the number in 2007 when the pivotal clinical trial was just commencing.
-Additionally, activity in the collection and confirmation of data was intensified both through use of consultants and the hiring of additional in-house clinical personnel. - quality and regulatory as we moved closer to PMA submission, we made use of consultants and added in-house personnel to address the requirements of the FDA quality service regulation. - development activities we focused on processes and equipment to increase manufacturing capacity as we move toward MelaFind® commercialization and product launch.
-Extensive work was done on developing process instructions, targets, molds and fixtures to increase the manufacturing through-put capability of MelaFind® manufacturing.
+- product development greater use was made of design consultants and subcontractors in 2008 than had been the case in 2007. - clinical studies costs in 2008 the number of study sites was increased over the number in 2007 when the pivotal clinical trial was just commencing.
+Additionally, activity in the collection and confirmation of data was intensified both through use of consultants and the hiring of additional in-house clinical personnel. - quality and regulatory -as we moved closer to PMA submission, we made extensive use of consultants to assist in this process and added in-house personnel to address the requirements of the FDA quality system regulation. - development activities -we focused on processes and equipment to increase manufacturing capacity as we move toward MelaFind® commercialization and product launch.
+Extensive work was done on developing processes and training of personnel to increase the manufacturing through-put capability of MelaFind® manufacturing.
+In addition, material purchases were made in preparation for the planned increased output.